wp-plugins/google-books-importer/readme.txt

 Google Books Importer provides easy to use interface for import of books from books.google.com using Google's API

 == Description ==
-This plugin imports data from books.google.com site using Google's API.
-Following data is pulled and can be imported to wordpress:
+<p>This plugin imports data from books.google.com site using Google's API.
+Following data is pulled and can be imported to wordpress:</p>

-id
-<p>----volume info----</p>
+<h5>Volume Info</h5>
 <ul>
 <li>title</li>
 <li>subtitle</li>